 In a way, this brief quote reveals a lot all on its own about the conference, which was in honour of Simone de Beauvoir.
-Brilliant philosopher though she was, de Beauvoir never really subscribed to Feminism herself for much of her life.
+Brilliant philosopher though she was, de Beauvoir had a complicated relationship to Feminism.
 Yet her life and political positioning were highlit and in many ways mirrored by the conference.
 She was rebellious and outside "the norm," but only so far.
 "The norm" being the presumed ideal male and sex-role stereotypical behaviour expected of males to the extent that women could emulate them.
 It is not without reason that frustrated Feminists back in the 1980s could write books like Mary Evans' Simone de Beauvoir, A Feminist Mandarin, which is a strong critique of de Beauvoir's politics and the way Feminists of the time recast her as one of themselves.

 UPDATE 2018-11-19 - Further to this, Joanna Russ made a parallel comment in her introduction to "Letter to Susan Koppelman," pages 171-176 of To Write Like a Woman: Essays in Feminism and Science Fiction (1995: Indiana University Press).
 "Anyone who seriously tries to make received ideas do feminist work will find that the received ideas end up making her feminism do their work, and anyone who really thinks that respectability will do us good in any field – well, I don't know what to say."